ICAG vs CITG: Which Professional Qualification Should You Choose in Ghana?

 Depending on your existing qualifications, you may be entitled to skip some papers entirely:

-• ATSWA holders: Exempt from all Level 1 papers, plus Audit & Assurance and Principles of Taxation
+ATSWA All 4 Level 1 papers + Paper 2.3 Audit & Assurance + Paper 2.6 Principles of Taxation

-• Bachelor's Degree in Accounting: Exempt from all Level 1 papers, plus Audit & Assurance and Principles of Taxation
+Bachelor's Degree (Accounting) All 4 Level 1 papers + Paper 2.3 Audit & Assurance + Paper 2.6 Principles of Taxation

-• Master's Degree in Accounting: Exempt from all Level 1 and Level 2 papers except Public Sector Accounting & Finance
+Master's Degree (Accounting) All 4 Level 1 papers + all Level 2 papers except Paper 2.5 Public Sector Accounting & Finance

 ICAG Fees (2026)